35 certified coaches including ex-CEOs, Harvard affiliates and TED speakers

 Do you already know your type?
 Get the executive dossier

 Have you already taken the free online test and know that you are an INTJ, ENFP or ESTJ, for example?
-Use this knowledge strategically for your career now.
+Use this knowledge strategically for your career now - with a Executive Coaching in Frankfurt, that builds on your personality profile.

 Ask for our Free leadership analysis for your personality type an.
 No general psychology, but hard-hitting business evaluation: